tbrowder/FontFactory-TT/README.md

   * /usr/local/share/fonts

-That search is automatically accomplished during the first installation by `zef` in its build step.
+That search is automatically accomplished during the installation by `zef` in its build step.
 The list will be stored in your `$HOME` directory as `$HOME/.fontfactory/system-fonts.list`.
 That file looks something like this:

     # font-name location
     Blarney.ttf /usr/src/fonts/